kube/redux-electron-global-dispatch/README.md

 }
 ```

-A global action will be intercepted by the middleware and dispatched to all Electron processes which use the middleware (Main and Renderer).
+A global action will be intercepted by the middleware and dispatched to all
+Electron processes which use the middleware.

 Setup
 -----

-Simply import the middleware and apply it to your Store.
+Simply import the middleware and apply it to your Store:

 ```ts
 import globalDispatchMiddleware from 'redux-electron-global-dispatch'